kubernetes-sigs/cloud-provider-kind/README.md

 node/kind-control-plane unlabeled
 ```

 Once the cluster is running, we need to run the `cloud-provider-kind` in a terminal and keep it running.
-The `cloud-provider-kind` will monitor all your KIND clusters and `Services` with Type `LoadBalancer` and create the correponding LoadBalancer containers that will expose those Services.
+The `cloud-provider-kind` will monitor all your KIND clusters and `Services` with Type `LoadBalancer` and create the corresponding LoadBalancer containers that will expose those Services.

 ```sh
 bin/cloud-provider-kind